iot-salzburg/panta_rhei/README.md

 	    >     Topic: pr.dtz.metric	Partition: 1	Leader: 1	Replicas: 1,3	Isr: 1,3
 	    >     Topic: pr.dtz.metric	Partition: 2	Leader: 2	Replicas: 2,1	Isr: 2,1

+    To track the traffic in real time, use the `kafka-consumer-console`:

+        /kafka/bin/kafka-console-consumer.sh --bootstrap-server 192.168.48.81:9092 --topic pr.dtz.metric
+        > {"phenomenonTime": "2018-12-04T14:18:11.376306+00:00", "resultTime": "2018-12-04T14:18:11.376503+00:00", "result": 50.05934369894213, "Datastream": {"@iot.id": 2}}

     To delete topics, search for topics and then remove the desired directory:

         /kafka/bin/zookeeper-shell.sh 192.168.48.81:2181 ls /brokers/topics
         /kafka/bin/zookeeper-shell.sh 192.168.48.81:2181 rmr /brokers/topics/topicname

     To stop Kafka or Zookeeper:

-    /kafka/bin/kafka-server-stop.sh
-    /kafka/bin/zookeeper-server-stop.sh
+        sudo service kafka stop
+        sudo service zookeeper stop

 #### Setup of a Docker Swarm

-A nice tutorial on how to set up a docker Swarm can be found [here](https://www.dataquest.io/blog/install-and-configure-docker-swarm-on-ubuntu/).
+A nice tutorial on how to set up a docker Swarm can be found on [dataques.io](https://www.dataquest.io/blog/install-and-configure-docker-swarm-on-ubuntu/).

-Additionaly, some docker images like need  increased virtual memory.
+Additionally, some docker images may need  increased virtual memory.
 Therefore add the following line to `/etc/sysctl.conf` on each node and reboot.

     vm.max_map_count=262144